HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 There is an [Excel data dictionary](data-dictionary/data_dictionary.xlsx) available here.
 This presents the IG's content in a format that may be more accessible than the default FHIR artifact pages.
 The Data Dictionary is a Excel spreadsheet that lists data elements and some details about them.
 If there is a discrepancy between the Data Dictionary and the FHIR artifacts, the FHIR artifacts are taken as the source of truth.

+### Contact information

+This FHIR Implementation Guide was developed as part of the [Vaccination Credential Initiative](https://vci.org).
+Please direct questions or comments to [vci-ig@mitre.org](mailto:vci-ig@mitre.org).

 ----

 MITRE: Approved for Public Release.
 Distribution Unlimited.
 Case Number 21-0225